Congressional District # 06

 WASTE DISPOSAL ENGINEERINGEPA ID# MND980609119

-The Waste Disposal Engineering Site is a 114-acre property located in the City of Andover, Anoka County, Minnesota, approximately 15 miles north of Minneapolis.
+The Waste Disposal Engineering Landfill Site is a 114-acre property located in the city of Andover (formerly Grow Township), in Anoka County, Minnesota, approximately 15 miles north of Minneapolis.
 The site includes a 73 acre landfill which accepted approximately 2.5 million cubic yards of municipal, commercial, and industrial wastes.
 The landfill operated as a dump and landfill from 1963 to 1983.
-From 1972 until 1974, hazardous wastes including paint sludges, solvents, oils, caustics, and acids were disposed of in an asphalt-lined hazardous waste pit on the site.
-In 1982, lime sludge, generated by the Minneapolis Drinking Water Treatment Plant, was used to cover the landfill.
+Hazardous wastes were disposed of throughout the landfill during site operation.
+From 1972 until 1974, paint sludges, solvents, oils, caustics, and acids were disposed of in an asphalt-lined pit on the site.
+Poor operating practices and spills contributed to the site contamination.
+In 1982, lime sludge, generated by the Minneapolis Drinking Water Treatment Plant, was deposited at the site.
 The area surrounding the site is residential, agricultural, and commercial.
-Area residents rely on groundwater for their drinking water source but the water supply wells are not impacted by the landfill.
+Area residents rely on groundwater for their drinking water source.
 The site is bordered by Coon Creek, which discharges into the Mississippi River approximately 11 river miles downstream from the site.

 In 1974, prior to listing on the National Priorities List (NPL), MPCA ordered an on-site Hazardous Waste Pit to be closed due to the high potential for groundwater contamination.
 The site was placed on the NPL in 1983.
 In 1984, EPA and MPCA entered into Consent Order with potentially responsible parties to complete a remedial investigation and feasibility study.
 The study was completed in 1987.

-Currently, MPCA performs operation and maintenance of the landfill gas, flare, groundwater extraction/treatment system, and landfill cap.
-Landfill gas is monitored by a series of 20 monitoring probes that surround the landfill.
+Currently, MPCA performs operation and maintenance of the landfill gas, flare, groundwater extraction/treatment system, and landfill cover.
 Contaminated groundwater is extracted by a series of 10 wells and pumped to an on-site retension basin for treatment.
 Groundwater that is within acceptable drinking water standards is re-directed to an on-site infiltration basin.
 Groundwater that contains contaminants which exceeds drinking water standards is treated by aeration until discharge standards are met for the public wastewater treatment system.
+The landfill does not have a separate leachate collection system.
 Operation of the groundwater pump and treat system will continue until established cleanup levels are met.

 ContactsRemedial Project Manager, U.S. EPA